Welcome to / Croeso i

 We put beautiful spaces at the heart of the experience: from historic Brecon Cathedral, to ancient Friaries and iconic Welsh chapels.

 We also want to make sure you enjoy the incredible nature on doorstep.
-The annual Festival Hike will take you out to the hills above the town to appreciate the views surrounding our small Welsh town.
+The annual Festival Hike will take you out to the hills above the town to appreciate the views surrounding our small Welsh town on the morning of Festival Saturday.

-Take a look at some of our venues below:
+Take a look at some of our Festival venues below:

 Brecon Cathedral

-The magnificent Cathedral Church of St John the Evangelist is hosting four of our concerts in 2025.
+The magnificent Cathedral Church of St John the Evangelist is hosting five of our concerts in 2026.

 Brecon Cathedral started life in 1093 as the Benedictine Priory of St John the Evangelist, built by the Normans on the site of an earlier Celtic church.
 At the dissolution of the monasteries in 1537 it became Brecon's Parish Church.
 It became a Cathedral only in 1923, on the establishment of the Diocese of Swansea and Brecon.

-The cathedral has a charming Close with a cafe and bookshop on site.
+The cathedral has a charming Close and there will be a new cafe on site for 2026.
 There is a small pay and display car park.
-If you require disabled access to the venue please let us know.
+If you require disabled access to the venue please let us know as we can arrange parking for you within the Close.

 The Plough

-The Plough, tucked away in Lion Street is the venue for our Cymanfa Ganu on the final evening of the 2025 Festival.
+The Plough, tucked away in Lion Street is the venue for a lunchtime concert on Festival Saturday and for our Choir Trail Finale that afternoon.
+It is also the venue for our Cymanfa Ganu on the final evening of the 2026 Festival.

 The first chapel on the current site was a meeting room in a building also used as a pub called The Plough, which stood there in the 17th century.